sopra-fs22-group-17/RaveWave-server/README.md

 -   `vscjava.vscode-java-pack`
 -   `richardwillis.vscode-gradle`

 **Note:** You'll need to build the project first with Gradle, just click on the `build` command in the _Gradle Tasks_ extension.
-Then check the _Spring Boot Dashboard_ extension if it already shows `soprafs21` and hit the play button to start the server.
+Then check the _Spring Boot Dashboard_ extension if it already shows `soprafs22` and hit the play button to start the server.
 If it doesn't show up, restart VS Code and check again.

 ## Building with Gradle

 You can use the local Gradle Wrapper to build the application.

-Plattform-Prefix:

--   MAC OS X: `./gradlew`
+-   macOS: `./gradlew`
 -   Linux: `./gradlew`
 -   Windows: `./gradlew.bat`